-A lot of pet parents make the conscious decision to make sure that their cats don’t eat any human food, but if you’re a pet parent who wants to treat their cat with a bit of cooked chicken what should you cook it in?
+A lot of pet parents make the conscious decision to make sure that their cats don’t eat any human food, but if you’re a pet parent who wants to treat their cat with a bit of cooked chicken, what oil should you cook it in?

 Are certain oils toxic to cats?
 Should you use water instead?
 Does cooking chicken in water even work?
 Should you simply make a broth or stew out of the chicken?

-Haven’t heard of a super food?
-Well, olive oil has been deemed one because it helps with the overall functionality of the body and provides great nutrients.
+Have you heard of a superfood?
+Well, olive oil has been deemed one because it helps with the overall functionality of the body and provides excellent nutrients.

 BENEFITS OF FEEDING YOUR CATS OLIVE OIL

-Often-times we’re warned that certain oils are actually terrible for us because they can cause cardiovascular diseases or diabetes, however olive oil allows fat to burn more efficiently and will help raise your cat’s metabolism.
+Often-times we’re warned that certain oils are terrible for us because they can cause cardiovascular diseases or diabetes.
+However, olive oil allows fat to burn more efficiently and will help raise your cat’s metabolism.

 Olive oil has excellent moisturizing properties that will help improve the shine and softness of your cat’s coat.